Fall Weekend Workshop

 Workshop Fee

-The $395 workshop fee includes expert instruction, lodging, all meals, and use of necessary equipment and program materials. **Note: Fishing licenses are not included in this fee (needed for fly fishing classes).
+The $395 workshop fee includes expert instruction, lodging, all meals, and use of necessary equipment and program materials.
+The registration form will link you to Paypal.
+(You do not need to have a Paypal account in order to pay using a debit or credit card, or Venmo.) **Note: Fishing licenses are not included in this fee (needed for fly fishing classes).
+A Washington one-day combination fishing license allows you to fish for both freshwater and saltwater species (excluding most shellfish) for a single calendar day.
+Buy online here.

 Arrival and Departure